comp426-2022-spring/a99-nashira/README.md

 You will notice that there are more roles than people in your group.
 That is because you will all be doing a hybrid job of managing a thing while working on other things.

-## Check in with instructional staff

-Schedule a few times throughout the rest of the semester for your team to check-in with your assigned instructional staff member during their scheduled office hours.

 ## Assignment instructions